-ANTI-WAR "GENERAL" ANTI-WAR RALLY OCT.
-12 AT CIVIC CENTER

-WALLACE SUPPORTERS AT OCT.
-IS RALLY Pro-Wallace, Anti-War Rallies in San Francisco Something for Everybody SAN FRANCISCO, California--From all over North California they came, some 9,000 strong, in chartered buses and in motorcades of private automobiles.
+ANTI-WAR RALLY OCT.
+12 AT CIVIC CENTER WALLACE SUPPORTERS AT OCT.
+13 RALLY ANTI-WAR "GENERAL" Pro-Wallace, Anti-War Rallies in San Francisco Something for Everybody SAN FRANCISCO, California -- From all over North California they came, some 9,000 strong, in chartered buses and in motorcades of private automobiles.
 They came to the Cow Palace, a popular basketball arena, but on Oct.
 13, the attraction wasn't the San Francisco Warriors.
 It was presidential candidate George C. Wallace, making his first appearance in the San Francisco area.
 While few black people were on hand for this auspicious event, some were scattered throughout the arena, in both the pro-Wallace and anti-Wallace camps.
 There were also a few black policemen.
-About 250 protesters occupied one portion of the arena, and constantly interrupted the entertainers and speakers allace's arrival
+About 250 protesters occupied one portion of the arena, and constantly interrupted the entertainers and speakers As dozens of "Wallace girls"--in red, white and tlue outfits and white skimmer hats -- pranced about the crowd seeking donations, the demonstrators shouted, "Wallace girls, sock it to me!"
+But their most disruptive chant was the Nazi salute "Sieg heil," which they used periodically, especially during Wallace's speech.